Frequently asked questions about doctoral studies (FAQ)

 11. Do I need to submit a certified copy of the diploma?
 Can I apply even if I have not completed my Master’s degree?
 And do I have to hand it in, even though I studied at VŠE?

-You can enrol for the studies before completing your Master’s degree, but you must be aware that you can only be accepted after submitting a certified copy of your diploma, including the diploma supplement and the final transcript of records (even if you have studied at another faculty at VŠE).
+You can apply for the studies before completing your Master’s degree, but you must be aware that you can only be accepted after submitting a certified copy of your diploma, including the diploma supplement and the final transcript of records (even if you have studied at another faculty at VŠE).
 Only graduates of Master’s degrees at FBA VŠE are exempt from this duty.
 For students abroad it is necessary to add “recognition of higher education” for their diploma.
 These documents (certified copies, not originals) must be delivered to your Student Affairs Department agent in paper form by the date of issuing of the letter of acceptance at the latest.

 12. How is recognition of higher education (nostrification) done?